Analyst Coverage: Andy Hayler

 Poor data quality can be very costly indeed and there have been numerous studies examining, and proving, this point.
 The CFO should care.
 Conversely, good data quality ensures that your information about your customers is as complete and as accurate as it can be, which means, as we move more into a world of one-to-one marketing, that the CMO will also be interested in data quality.
 For companies that recognise that data is a corporate asset then data quality will be important for line of business managers and everybody up to the CEO level.

 Further, data quality is of particular importance for compliance officers and data governance (which overlap) and CIOs.
 We discuss the relevance to compliance in the section on emerging trends but for CIOs data quality is important in a number of technical environments such as data migration, where poor data quality can adversely affect the success of the project and extend both costs and duration.
 This also applies to data warehousing where unsuccessful or delayed implementations have frequently been ascribed to poor data quality.

 The data quality market is mature and there has been little change over the last several years, though some merges and acquisition activity.
 One notable feature has been that a number of smaller companies, such as Uniserv and Ataccama, have emerged as credible suppliers from non-English speaking environments.

 In general, the market is split between those companies that focus purely on data quality and those that also offer either ETL (extract, transform and load) functionality or MDM (master data management) or both.
-Some of these “platforms” have been built from the ground up, such as that from SAS, while some others consist more of disparate bits that have been loosely bolted together.
-There is also a distinction between those that can provide specialist facilities for product matching (which is more complex than name and address matching), such as Oracle, and those that cannot.
+Some of these “platforms” have been built from the ground up, while some others consist more of disparate elements that have been bolted together.
+There is also a distinction between those that can provide specialist facilities for product matching (which is more complex than name and address matching), and those that cannot.
+Many data quality products still focus on customer name and address data, since that is common to almost every company and organisation.